WHAT IS TRAUMA?

 While it may not be possible to prevent these traumatic events, a consistent environment that promotes feelings of safety and care also provides the ideal setting in which to identify those children affected by traumatic events (Holmes et al., 2014).
 Additionally, studies have shown that due to the limited resources for prevention and treatment, it is more effective and more affordable to implement prevention and early intervention programs during pre-school years than it later on in life (Kingston & Tough, 2014).

-Child Development Services works to provide the tools early care professionals need to deliver quality child care to the children and families that receive their services.
+Our trauma-informed Child Development Services team work to provide the tools early care professionals need to deliver quality child care to the children and families that receive their services.
 Through our core programs we provide guidance on developing safe and stimulating early care environments, supportive teacher/child interactions, and healthy foundations for building a resilient child.
 These supports give children what they need to bounce back when faced with one of life’s most critical moments whether that is building their brain and meeting their milestones or recovering from a traumatic event.

 OUR TRAUMA-INFORMED MENTAL HEALTH SERVICES